extrabacon/google-oauth-jwt/README.md

   expiration: 3600000,

   // if access is being granted on behalf of someone else, specifies who is impersonating the service account
-  delegationEmail: 'email_address',
+  delegationEmail: 'email_address@mycompany.com',

-  // turns on console logging for debugging
+  // turns on simple console logging for debugging
   debug: false

 };